How Painful Is Childbirth? 10 Natural Pain Relief Options

 8. Hypnosis

 Hypnosis or hypnotherapy gives you a trance-like state with increased focus and concentration.
 This may help reduce the use of pharmacological interventions to reduce labor pains.
-The practitioner can directly give hypnotherapy to the mother or teach the mother to induce a state of consciousness similar to meditation.
+In this process of hypnobirthing, the practitioner can directly give hypnotherapy to the mother or teach the mother to induce a state of consciousness similar to meditation.
 This can also be practiced with expert audio records (13).

 9. Electrical stimulation to nerve fibers